The 15 stages of bread making

 When starting off with learnig how to make bread knowing all the stages of bread making is best, before you get your hands dirty.
 This is a step by step guide on every stage of bread production with a few links to get more information if you want it.

 There are so many ways to make bread.
 Every recipe follows these stages in some form or another.
 Some recipes will skip some steps, this is fine, its how bakers create qualities that are unique to their type of bread.

 Let's explore all 15 stages...

-"Less complicated bread is not necessarily low quality.
-To make high quality bread you need quality ingredients, time and good technique"
+"Less complicated bread is not necessarily low quality, you just need quality ingredients, time and technique"

 1. Creation of a preferment